Sarvesh0906/Edgefit/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Contact

-For support or inquiries:
-- Email: support@edgefit.com
-- Project Repository: [GitHub Repository URL]

 ---

 Built with ❤️ by the EdgeFit Team